How to make an application

 When you will hear from us

-Although the normal statutory limit for dealing with your Full Plans application is five weeks we will give you a decision within two weeks if your work is purely domestic.
+Although the normal legal limit for dealing with your Full Plans application is five weeks we will give you a decision within two weeks if your work is purely domestic.
 We will deal with all other applications within the time limits set out in the legislation.

 We will only reject your application if it shows major contraventions of the Building Regulations.
 Wherever possible we will approve it, if necessary with conditions where we need additional information or if minor changes are needed.